 It’s not easy to create a garden that can stand up to the direct rays of the high-summer-into-early-autumn sun.
 This is where orange can be your best friend.
-In this garden, the sun is no match for a combo of orange alstroemeria, orange crocosmia, and orange helenium (and a few dark leafed orange dahlias, too).
+In this garden, the sun is no match for this combo.
+Containing orange alstroemeria, orange crocosmia, and orange helenium (and a few dark leafed orange dahlias, too).
 Consider adding a section of the garden that’s devoted to this color–in August, you will be so glad!

 Make Darks, Darker

-Here (and also below) all the dark foliage of coral bells and cannas have a sort of gothic goodness, but the addition of orange crocosmia adds a playful note.
+Here (and also below) all the dark foliage of coral bells and cannas have a sort of gothic goodness.
+The addition of orange crocosmia adds a playful note.
 This combination has a wonderfully tropical flair; we would love to see it in a large container, too.